 In addition to the import declaration form, you will need other documentation depending on the type of goods you are importing.
 For example, if you are importing food items, you will need an import permit from the Australian Quarantine and Inspection Service (AQIS).
 AQIS has a list of all the permits that may be required for different types of goods.

-International shipping has lots of details to consider, for example, taxes, and de minimis value.
+International shipping has lots of details to consider, for example, taxes and de minimis value.
 Australia has a de minimis threshold of AUD1000.
-What the de minimis threshold means is that the minimal amount for the importer is to be taxed.
-For Australia, if your package value is lower than AUS1000 you will not be bothered with taxes.
-Let’s say your package value is higher than AUS1000, what would be the rate of tax?
-You will have to pay %5 of the total value of the package to customs if your package value is higher than AUS1000.
+What the de minimis threshold means is that the importer must pay the minimum amount to be taxed.
+For Australia, if your package value is less than A$1000, you will not be bothered with taxes.
+Let’s say your package value is higher than A$1000.
+What would be the rate of tax?
+You will have to pay 5% of the total value of the package to customs if its value is higher than A$1000.
 Even though this is a piece of general information, we strongly recommend you contact your local customs office to get exact information on the items you will be shipping to Australia from the US.

 Prohibited & Restricted Items